parndt/refinerycms-blog/readme.md

 ### Captcha

-The Captcha use Raptcha, a really cool "one file lib" that just work from ahoward @ [http://github.com/ahoward/raptcha](http://github.com/ahoward/raptcha)
+The Captcha uses Raptcha, a really cool "one file lib" that just works from ahoward @ [http://github.com/ahoward/raptcha](http://github.com/ahoward/raptcha)
 If you want to use Captcha, you need [rMagick](http://rubygems.org/gems/rmagick) (which is already a dependency of RefineryCMS) and [fattr](http://github.com/ahoward/fattr):

 > gem install fattr